Clifton Nicholson

 Clifton 'Cliff' Nicholson is an American sculptor and jewelry designer.

 Early life and education

-Clifton Nicholson grew up in Indiana where, from an early age, he developed his sculpting skills by carving soap.
+Clifton L. Nicholson Jr. grew up in Indiana where, from an early age, he developed his sculpting skills by carving soap.

 Nicholson studied engineering before taking a metals design class, eventually choosing to focus on interior design at Purdue University.
 Although he hated the subject, he still learned enough to design "Roughwood", a house for his parents in Indiana, for which he received a Burlington House Award, which was presented annually by the Burlington textiles company to those whose interior design skills were deemed deserving of recognition.
 He graduated in 1967 with a Master's in jewelry and metal design, with a minor in weaving.
 After graduation, Nicholson briefly worked as official silversmith for the Restoration Commission in St. Augustine, Florida before moving to New York.